 Inclement weather leave guidance for civilians

 In any of the below situations, supervisors are encouraged to allow liberal leave (i.e., annual leave) for those employees who wish to take additional measures if they feel it’s necessary due to local weather conditions.
-Employees on telework agreements will be expected to work from approved alternate worksites.
 Officials and supervisors will work directly with employees to review unique circumstances on a case-by-case basis.
 For additional details see below.

 Delayed Reporting

 The objective of delayed reporting is to ensure that all personnel are allotted extra time to get to work safely.
-Therefore, employees who are able to safely report to duty at their normal time, or shortly thereafter, are expected to do so.
+Therefore, employees who can safely report to duty at their normal time, or shortly thereafter, are expected to do so.

-Depending on hazardous weather conditions, tardiness not in excess of two hours may be excused.
-Tardiness in excess of two hours may also be excused because of unavoidable delay resulting from adverse weather or from disruption of public or private transportation in individual cases that are reviewed by appropriate supervisors.
+Depending on hazardous weather conditions, tardiness not more than two hours may be excused.
+Tardiness more than two hours may also be excused because of unavoidable delay resulting from adverse weather or from disruption of public or private transportation in individual cases that are reviewed by appropriate supervisors.

-In the case of employees who do not report for duty during hazardous weather, annual leave is charged for the full duty day, unless the supervisor concerned determines that the employee made every reasonable effort to get to work but was unable to do so because of the weather conditions.
+In the case of employees who do not report for duty when there is delayed reporting, a request for leave for the full duty day will be necessary, unless the supervisor concerned determines that the employee made every reasonable effort to get to work but was unable to do so because of the weather conditions.
 Determining factors for consideration in the decision include distance between the employee's residence and place of work, as well as mode of transportation.

 Employees required to report for duty should report for duty at their regular time.